 When you prune a plum tree depends, in part, on the stage of development of the tree.
 For young trees that you are in the process of shaping, do just one pruning in early spring.
 For mature trees, to which you have already given the proper shape, prune once in mid-summer (prune lightly, except for those rare occasions on which you need to remove one of the tree's major branches because it has been damaged by an ice storm in winter).

-There are specific reasons for the timing of pruning young trees in early spring: It stimulates the formation of new branches at the outset of the growing season, giving them the best chance to grow substantially that year, and the wounds made will have less time to heal before the tree starts to grow vigorously in spring, during which period the tree's healing powers are at their highest and small wounds heal relatively quickly.
+There are specific reasons for the timing of pruning young trees in early spring: It stimulates the formation of new branches at the outset of the growing season, giving them the best chance to grow substantially that year.
+The wounds made will have less time to heal before the tree starts to grow vigorously in spring, during which period the tree's healing powers are at their highest and small wounds heal relatively quickly.

 The earliest pruning done on a plum tree is typically already done at the nursery (to make sure, ask them) before you buy it there in spring; when you get home, all you have to do is plant it.
 It is a radical pruning in which the trunk (leader) is headed back to about 30 inches tall.

 The concern here over healing especially regards to a fungal disease to which plums are susceptible, known as "silver leaf" (Chondrostereum purpureum).
 Silver leaf exploits pruning wounds to gain entry to a tree's branches.
 It results in silvering of the infected branch's leaves.
 It can eventually kill the branch.